 We regularly evaluate the effectiveness of our human capital management practices through employee surveys and fostering a culture of ongoing feedback and two-way dialogue.
-We received feedback from employees that helped to inform how we approach programs and opportunities to improve the employee experience heading into 2024.
 In addition, we track important human capital metrics such as turnover rate.
-Voluntary and involuntary turnover rates across all levels (executives/ senior managers, mid-level managers and professionals) are in alignment with the industry average.
+Voluntary and involuntary turnover rates across all levels (executives/ senior managers, mid-level managers and professionals) are in alignment with, or lower than, the industry average.